MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ms.author: yaschust
 author: YaelSchuster
 ms.topic: Tutorial
-ms.date: 02/06/2023
+ms.date: 02/07/2023

 ---

 # Tutorial: Real-time Analytics tutorial

 Real-time Analytics is a portfolio of capabilities that provides an end-to-end analytics solution across Trident experiences.
-Real-time Analytics provides high velocity, low latency data analysis.
-It's optimized for time-series data, with automatic partitioning and indexing of your data.
-Use Real-time Analytics to explore data from different sources and in a variety of data formats.  whether it's unstructured, semi-structured, or structured data,
+It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of your data.

-You can keep using RTA as your business grows, as it is high performing with datasets as small as 1GB or even as large as 1PB.
+Real-time Analytics delivers with high performance when it comes to your increasing data.
+It accommodates datasets both as small as 1GB or as large as 1PB, and allows you to explore data from different sources and a variety of data formats.

-You can use Real-time Analytics in a variety of scenarios, such as IoT analytics, log analytics, manufacturing operations, and more.
+You can use Real-time Analytics in a range of scenarios, such as IoT analytics, log analytics, manufacturing operations, and more.
 In this tutorial, you'll stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is?view=sql-server-ver16).
-Then you'll use the advanced data analysis capabilities of Kusto Query language to query the telemetry data and find out XXX TODO - add based on scenario.
-Finally, these insights will be displayed in a PowerBI report for communicating with others.
+Then you'll use the advanced data analysis capabilities of Kusto Query language to query the telemetry data and find out [TODO - add based on scenario].
+Finally, these insights will be displayed in a Power BI report for communicating with others.

 In this tutorial, you learn how to: